 Ticks and Vector borne Diseases

-The disease is transmitted by the deer tick (often referred to as the black-legged tick) and the western black legged tick.
-Lyme disease is an infection of the skin tissue that often leads to lameness.
+Lyme Disease is transmitted by the deer tick (often referred to as the black-legged tick) and the western black legged tick.
+The disease is an infection of the skin tissue that often leads to lameness.
 Lyme disease is zoonotic and can be very serious for both people and pets.

 In general, symptoms in dogs are difficult to detect and may not appear until several months after infection.
 Also, symptoms may come and go and can mimic other health conditions.
 Cases vary from mild to severe with severe cases sometimes resulting in kidney failure and death.

 A “bull’s eye” rash at the site of the tick bite is common with human Lyme disease infection.
 Dogs have no such indicator.
 In fact, a dog infected with Lyme disease may show few if any signs, but some of the more common symptoms of this disease can include any of the following:

 - Spontaneous and shifting leg lameness that lasts 3 to 4 days, sometimes accompanied by loss of appetite and depression

 The most common areas to find Lyme Disease is commonly found in many areas across Australia and throughout the United States and Canada.
 The most frequently infected areas in the United Stares are diagnosed in the North Eastern states, Mid Atlantic, North Central states and most of California.